 This one’s pretty simple, but kids love them.

 You don’t need a pool for kids to get wet.
 If summer doesn’t include water and assorted water activities, then there might soon be an impeachment and a call to vote for the next World’s greatest mum.
 All jokes aside, while swimming and regular trips to the beach are part of your summer to-do list, creating a slip and slide will ensure a summer to remember.
 It isn’t as difficult or messy as one assumes it would be.
-All you need is heavy duty plastic sheets and water and you’re set.
-For a tutorial, read this post by Hope Studios.
+All you need is heavy-duty plastic sheets and water and you’re set.

 A few tips: